alexch/ruby_notes/ruby-basics/blocks.md

         @@@ruby
         3.times { puts "Hip!
 Hip!
 Hooray!" }

-* By convention, braces are for a single line, do...end for multiple lines
+* braces are for a single line, `do...end` for multiple lines

-# What are blocks like?
+# What are blocks for?

-* anonymous functions
-* function pointers
+A block is a piece of code that is declared but not run in the place it's written.
+The idea is to leave it up to the receiver of the block to decide when to call it. -- Wolfram Arnold

+So you use blocks for...

+* stashing away some code to be run later
   * callbacks
+  * initializers
+* separating the body of a loop from the loop itself
-* runnable objects
+  * iterators

-# What are blocks for?

-> A block is a piece of code that is declared but not run in the place it's written.
-The idea is to leave it up to the receiver of the block to decide when to call it.
->
-> -- Wolfram Arnold
+* running some extra code before and/or after
+* making your code look cool

 # `proc`